 By "big publisher," they are referring to big publishing groups such as Penguin Random House, Harper Collins, Simon & Schuster, or Chronicle Books.

 (And it doesn't take long before the author says, shocked, "Really?
 I had no idea!")

 To be clear, I have nothing against traditional publishing.
 If the right opportunity came across my own desk, I'd absolutely consider it.
 But it's critical to know how it all really works in order to make the best decision for you and your book.

 If you haven't read the first article in this series, which gives a high-level explanation of the 3 most popular types of publishing (traditional, hybrid, and self-publishing), you can read that article here.

 Let's now explore the pros and cons of the traditional publishing approach.

 NAME RECOGNITION (AKA VALIDATION)

 "Name recognition" is the answer most give when you ask why they have such a strong interest in having their book published through a traditional publishing house.
-But, the truth behind that answer lies as much in what isn't said as it does in what is.
+But, the truth behind their answer lies as much in what isn't said as in what is.